EvaMaeRey/ggram/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-`ggram` explores a code-output side-by-side for sharing bite-sized how-tos.
+`ggram` explores a method for creating a *quick* code-output side-by-side for sharing bite-sized how-tos.
 The specific motivation is to easily feature ggplot2 extenders work - which so often *transform* user experience.

 We’re in the proof-of-concept phase (expect fragility), but the idea is: